NYPD investigating officer's potential Capitol riot involvement

 Five people, including a U.S. Capitol Police officer, died during or in connection with Wednesday's events.

-As of Monday morning, the FBI told Fox News it had received over 40,000 digital media tips, including video and photos, from the public.
+As of Monday morning, the FBI told Fox News it had received "over 40,000 digital media tips, including video and photos, from the public."

 CLICK HERE TO GET THE FOX NEWS APP